LogFlames/DD2391-project/factorization/readme.md

 * Using gmpy2 bigintegers for operations in Python.
 Didn't help.
 * Using numpy arrays for efficient storage of integers (as dtype=object).
 Didn't help.
 * Using numba's jit/njit compilations.
 Didn't help or couldn't handle large numbers.
+* Sieving in C (via LLM translation from Python).
+Due to complexity of transferring bigints (GMP) from C to Python, this does not seem possible / fast.